The Petit Lenormand deck is available now. Limited stock

 09 Bouquet

-Deep down, the need to please or maintain a good image plays a key role in these tensions.
+Deep down, the desire to please or maintain a good image plays a crucial role in these tensions.

 search for recognition social image subtle seduction